Self-reinforcing feedback and human behaviour

 Each time a gambling-related shock occurs, the gambler faces a choice: they can deny the shock, which reinforces the destructive cycle, or acknowledge the shock and use it as a wake-up call to control their gambling.
 However, problem gamblers often fail to limit their gambling and become trapped in this destructive cycle where gambling, emotional shocks, and denial all intensify.
 Initially losing fifty dollars may have shocked them, but eventually some can lose their house and more.
 A problem gambler will have overwhelming evidence of the futility of continuing gambling.
 Regardless, many still say that their only way to recover their losses is to keep on gambling.
 As denial grows, it distorts their thinking, alters their values, and gradually reshapes their character.

-As a counsellor, I have found discussing this denial amplification cycle a constructive way to discuss a person’s gambling and what drives it.
+I found discussing this denial amplification cycle with clients a constructive way to discuss a person’s gambling and what drives it.

-I see this in terms of feedback: Amplifying feedback cycles form between “each chosen action” and “each of the action’s motivating ideas and feelings”.
-There is a separate cycle for each chosen action and each motivation, resulting in many cycles.
+I see this principle in terms of feedback: Amplifying feedback cycles form between “each chosen action” and “each of the action’s motivating ideas and feelings”.

 A chosen action strengthens the action’s motivations, leading to this amplifying feedback cycle.